Eyeworth: Landscape

 Natural England has designated the area as part of The Bedfordshire and Cambridgeshire Claylands (NCA 88).

 Central Bedfordshire Council has classified the landscape as Dunton Clay Vale (5G).
-The majority of the parish is open, arable farmland with medium to large fields.
+Most of the parish is open, arable farmland with medium to large fields.
 Eyeworth lies on a ridge of land that forms part of the watershed between the River Ivel to the west and the Rhee to the east.
 Tributary streams and drainage channels run through the area.
-Field boundaries are largely short flailed, gappy hedges.
+Field boundaries are primarily short flailed, gappy hedges.
 The limited woodland creates a very open landscape.
 Occasional mature hedgerow trees and roadside oaks on grass verges are a feature.

 Elevation

 The village centre is 50 m above sea level and is the highest point in the parish.
 The land falls away quite sharply to 30 m in the east but more gradually to the west and north.

 Geology and soil type

 The centre and west of the parish lie on boulder clay; with gault to the east.
 The whole parish has lime-rich loamy and clayey soils with slightly impeded drainage.